github/docs/content/github/managing-security-vulnerabilities/managing-vulnerabilities-in-your-projects-dependencies/about-alerts-for-vulnerable-dependencies.md

 We send security alerts to people with admin permissions in the affected repositories by default. {% data variables.product.product_name %} never publicly discloses identified vulnerabilities for any repository.
 {% endif %}

-{% data reusables.notifications.vulnerable-dependency-notification-delivery-method-customization %}{% if currentVersion ver_gt "enterprise-server@2.20" %} For more information, see "[Configuring notifications for vulnerable dependencies](/github/managing-security-vulnerabilities/configuring-notifications-for-vulnerable-dependencies)."{% endif %}
+{% data reusables.notifications.vulnerable-dependency-notification-delivery-method-customization %}{% if enterpriseServerVersions contains currentVersion %} For more information, see "[Configuring notifications for vulnerable dependencies](/github/managing-security-vulnerabilities/configuring-notifications-for-vulnerable-dependencies)."{% endif %}